 While there have been great strides in restoring law and order to Nexus, anyone entering the system should remember the three S's of safe travel: Stay in designated lanes, Scan your surroundings, and Shields up!

-Nexus is a Main Sequence Dwarf-A star.
+Nexus is a A-type main sequence star.

 A charred protoplanet that circles close to its star.
 It is devoid of any valuable materials.